knowmetools/km-api/docs/API/know-me-profile.rst

     :>json string url: The URL of the profile group's detail view.
     :>json string name: The name of the profile group.
     :>json boolean is_default: A boolean representing if the group is the default for its profile.
-    :>json string rows_url: The URL of the group's row list.
+    :>json string topics_url: The URL of the group's topic list.
-    :>json array rows: A list of the profile rows contained in the group.
+    :>json array topics: A list of the profile topics contained in the group.

     :status 200: The profile group's details were retrieved succesfully.
     :status 404: There is no profile group with the given ``id`` accessible to the requesting user.